 In school districts, the school board may determine whether the charter school is an instrumentality of the school district in which it is located.
 If the board deems it an instrumentality, the district employs all personnel for the charter school.
 If the board determines the charter school is not an instrumentality, the personnel are considered employees of the charter school.
-In 2013-2014, of the charter schools authorized by districts, there were 188 (86 percent) instrumentality and 31 (14 percent) non-instrumentality charter schools.
+In 2014-2015, of the 220 charter schools authorized by districts, there were 187 (85 percent) instrumentality and 33 (15 percent) non-instrumentality charter schools.

 Although some charter schools are identified as instrumentalities of the district, the word "instrumentality" is not defined in the charter school law and has had limited use in Wisconsin.
 The word was initially included in the charter law to ensure continuing eligibility of charter school teachers in the Wisconsin Retirement System.
-Instrumentality as used in the retirement law defines the employer, making it clear that the employing school district is responsible for worker's compensation, unemployment compensation, employee insurance and benefits, liability for acts of school staff members, and so forth.
+Instrumentality as used in the retirement law defines the employer, making it clear that the employing school district is responsible for worker's compensation, unemployment compensation, employee insurance and benefits, liability for acts of school staff members, and other employee-related matters.